geanders/csu_msmb/content/authors/sierra-pugh/_index.md

 - Students
 ---

-Sierra Pugh is a [graduate / undergraudate] student in the Department of [x] at Colorado State University.
-[Short description of research and academic interests.]
+Sierra Pugh is a graduate student in the Department of Statistics at Colorado State University.
+She has interest in Bayesian statistics, and has experience in spatial statisitcs.